Blooket Hacks Guide for Students and Teachers

 Homework mode and asynchronous checks

-Assign practice sets for homework and pair them with short reflections or screenshots of work when appropriate Use homework mode to see who completed the set and use that information to direct follow up supports
+Assign practice sets for homework and pair them with short reflections or screenshots of work when appropriate.
+Use homework mode to see who completed the set and use that information to direct follow-up supports.

 Turning game results into instruction